My100 Pro Bono

 I also focus my pro bono efforts on matters that implicate freedom of expression and government transparency—two issues about which I care deeply.
 This portion of my pro bono practice often involves collaborating with the ACLU and with non-profit news organizations.

-Earlier in 2023, we successfully settled a partition action to keep our client in her home.
-Before we were hired, the court had ordered that her home to be sold over her objection and the house was already on the market.
-We were proud to be able to reverse the course for her and save her home for her and her children.
+Recently, we successfully settled a partition action to keep our client in her home.
+Before we were hired, the court had ordered that her home to be sold over her objection and the house already was on the market.
+We were proud to be able to reverse the course and save her home for her and her children.